ITA | ENG

 Another, far more dangerous purpose is identity theft (to blame you for crimes committed by the criminal).

-A further aim is similar to the previous, namely to use you as a conduit for other targets or to access corporate data.
+A further purpose is similar to the previous, namely to use you as a conduit for other targets or to access corporate data.
 For instance, they could infect your PC, using it to launch cyberattacks against other targets.
 Any subsequent police investigation would trace back to you instead of the actual perpetrator, complicating matters further as you'd have to prove your innocence.

 What are my data worth?